| print view | expand content | forums | guestbook | disable ads | Contribute / Submit |

 3. Click Device Manager on the left.
 It is located under System Tools.

 4. Install the file that you have just downloaded.
-Restart your PC again and hope for the best!

 Try swapping the video card or switch to the built-in one